Stevada/BEM-SIM-App/README.md

 # BEM(building energy model)-SIM-APP

-The is web app is for presenting my research in BEM(building energy model) calibration
+The is a web app presenting my research in BEM(building energy model) calibration.
 <img src="images/homepage.png" width="1200">

-You can play around with the simulator we used by manipulate some parameters we calibrated
+You run your own BEM simulation by playing around with some parameters we used in the research.
 <img src="images/simulation_page.png" width="1200">

 And check the algorithms that we have tried.
-There is explaination of the idea behind each algorithm and its pros and cons
+There are detailed explainations of the idea behind each algorithm and its pros and cons.
 <img src="images/optimization_page.png" width="1200">

 ## 1. Setup & Installation with Docker(recommended)
-Everything that this app needed has been dockerized with it
+Everything that this app needed has been dockerized with it.

 ### Build a docker image